SigWeber/DurableSolutions_simulation/README.md

 This project simulates how different indicators and metric options to implement a measure of IDPs overcoming displacement related vulnerabilities (*IRIS solutions measure*) perform comparatively.
 To do so, two empirical datasets are used.
 The project identifies all suitable possible indicators for measuring one of the 10 sub-criteria in the IRIS solutions measure in the datasets.
 Then, the project iterates through all possible combinations of indicators and implements different metric options to combine them and compare them to the host community as comparator population.
 This generates a measure of how many IDPs exit the stock depending on different indicators and metric options.
 This information can be used to inform policy decisions to finalise the IRIS solutions measure and fully implement it.

-If you have feedback or would like to contribute to the project, please contact Sigrid Weber (sweber1@worldbank.org / s.weber.17@ucl.ac.uk).
+If you have feedback or would like to contribute to the project, please contact Sigrid Weber (s.weber.17@ucl.ac.uk).

 ## Structure of this repository

-The repository will soon be fully restructured to have a more collaborative structure and to extend the analysis more easily.
-For the moment, all data that is used is stored in the *Data* folder, along with the data prepration scripts and documentation to better understand the datasets.
-The R code that generates the preliminary findings is based on the scripts *hargeisa.R* and *nigeria.R*.
-Both R scripts depend on the file *functions.R*. *functions.R* saves functions to implement all of the different metric options.
+All data that is used is stored in the *Data* folder, along with the data prepration scripts and documentation to better understand the datasets.
+The simulations itself are based on the *functions.R* script, which intoduces the different metric options, the *simulations.R* script, which applies the functions to the data and runs the simulations, and the *_targets.R* script, which sets the pipeline to iterate through all data in our folder and execute the different simulations.

-In principle, if you would want to use the functions on a new dataset that includes IDPs and host, you would have to write a script that preparses the data for simulations which:
+In principle, if you would want to use the functions on a new dataset that includes IDPs and host, you would have to write a script that prepares the data for simulations which:
 1. Creates an ID column that takes the value `1` for IDP households and `0` for host community households.
 2. Names all variables as according to the following principle:
 a.
 If the variable is an indicator that could be used to measure subcriterion 1, it should be coded as `I1_ANYOTHERLETTERS`.
 If an indicator could be used to measure subcriterion 10, it should be coded as `I10_ANYOTHERLETTERS`.
 And so on.